thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 GIT_SSL_NO_VERIFY=true git push -uf origin main
 ```
 # SCENARIO-3 Data Protection using Dell's PPDM
-* We will protect the EKS Anywhere cluster and the assets namely the namespaces "argocd" and "sock-shop"
+* We will protect the sockshop application running on the EKS Anywhere cluster
 * Setup Service Account, RBAC and volume snapshot class on the EKS Anywhere cluster
 ```
 cd $HOME